hugo-potpot/hugo-potpot/README.md

-# 👋 Salut, moi c'est Hugo Potier
+# Hi 👋, I'm Hugo Potier, but you can call Potpot! 😎

 #### A passionate web developer from France 🇫🇷
 ⤷ Full-stack web developer, I work mainly in **PHP** with **Laravel** framework 🐘